 Whether you are hosting Easter for your family, doing something special for your Mom on Mother’s Day or making someone’s birthday memorable, serving brunch is a great way to celebrate.
 And brunch just isn’t the same without Mimosas.
 Made with fresh-squeezed orange juice and champagne (or a sparkling wine like Prosecco), this classic Mimosa recipe is an easy and delicious brunch cocktail.

 There’s one thing I think every brunch must have…Mimosas!

 Made with just 2 ingredients (orange juice and champagne), they are super simple to make.

-And are light enough that you aren’t useless for the rest of the day after drinking one or two of them.
+And they are light enough that you aren’t useless for the rest of the day after drinking one or two of them.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 As I mentioned above there are only two things that go into a classic Mimosa recipe – one part sparkling wine or champagne and one part orange juice.

 While some other recipes include other ingredients (like an orange liqueur such as Grand Marnier) or fancy oranges (like blood oranges), that isn’t the way traditional Mimosas are made so we’re sticking to the basics.

 With so few ingredients, each one makes an important contribution to the drink, so let’s talk about them.